nxp-mcuxpresso/otap/docs/first-steps.md

 To begin, perform the following steps:

 * Download the SDK from [MCUXpresso](https://mcuxpresso.nxp.com/en/select) (account required).
-* Write an OTA server application and OTA client application on two NXP microcontroller platforms?.
+* Write an OTA server application and OTA client application on two NXP microcontroller platforms.

 > [!IMPORTANT]
 > Use the ***same*** SDK version for building both applications.